textpattern/textpattern.github.io/tags/pages.md

 The **pages** tag is both a *single* tag and a *container* tag.

-Textpattern will replace this tag with links to the next/previous lists of articles in the sort order.
+Depending on its attributes, the tag will either set pagination parameters or output links to the next/previous lists of articles in the sort order.
 The container tags wrap the text or tag assigned to the link.
 As a single tag it outputs the URL for the next/previous list page.

 ## Attributes